-Confused about the MECP’s RPRA Hazardous Waste Program (HWP)?
+Confused about the MECP’s RPRA Waste Compliance or Hazardous Waste Program (HWP)?

-As you probably know, the Provincial Ministry of Environment, Conservation and Parks (“MECP”) has again amended Regulation 347, which will substantially affect your waste management program effective January 1, 2023.
-That date, however, will be too late for you to make changes to keep you in compliance in a timely manner.
+The Provincial Ministry of Environment, Conservation and Parks (“MECP”) has again amended Regulation 347, which will substantially affect your waste management program effective January 1, 2023.
+That date, however, will be too late for you to make changes to keep you in hazardous waste compliance in a timely manner.

 The old HWIN will soon be gone, replaced by the new Hazardous Waste Program (HWP), and its registry will open on November 15, 2022.

 - No more annual registrations for each of your generating facilities.
 The registration fees will be replaced with a “fee per digital manifest” system.

 - No more paper manifests.
 This will be replaced by a digital reporting service.

 There are three things for you to first consider:

 - Be your own “delegate”

 - Or “fully delegate” to a RPRA service provider (Authorized Generator Delegate in Ontario)

 - Or “partially delegate” to a service provider